matsmaiwald/matsmaiwald.github.io/_posts/2020-05-13-Bayesian-vs-Frequentist-AB-testing.markdown

 ### Bayesian
 #### Choosing a prior
 As the shooting percentage of a player is bound between 0 and 1, the beta distribution is an ideal candidate for our prior.
 If you watch a little bit of basketball, you also know that extreme values i.e. a shooting percentages close to 0 or 1 are rare.
-With this in mind, let's parameterise our beta distribution with $\alpha = 2$ and $\beta = 2$.
+With this in mind, let's parameterise our beta distribution with $$\alpha = 2$$ and $$\beta = 2$$.
 This gives us the following prior distribution, which is relative uninformed (i.e. makes few assumptions) apart from the fact that extremes are less likely that values in the center of the distribution's support.

 {% highlight python %}